angadsahni93/SMARTPHONE_Study/README.md

 **Step 5**<br>
-Close or minimise the PsyMate App – you should start receiving notifications within a few hours.<br> If you do not receive one by the end of the day, please contact a member of the research team. <br>
+Close or minimise the PsyMate App – you should start receiving notifications within a few hours.<br> If you do not receive one by the end of the day, <b>please contact a member of the research team</b>. <br>
 **Only the Beep questionnaire will be repeated**.

 <br>